tryigit/PlayIntegrityFix/README.md

 > The reason fingerprints inside the module are banned is too many test checks.
 So do not check unnecessarily.
 Also, if you use your own fingerprints, do not share them.

 > [!CAUTION]
-> This module permanently removes 32bit support!
+> This module permanently removes magisk 32bit support!
 So, install it with this in mind.

 # China?